LevyUp/front-end-challenge/README.md

 ### Functionality

 I assumed that talent paths would remain linear for the forseeable future.
-If I had reason to think there was a reasonable chance of that changing I would probably approach the assignment differently.

 For the requirment that items must be selected in order I assumed that did not mean for the user to have to click each talent one at a time.
 As such if the user has enough points they could for instance click 'cake' without already having the previous talents.
 In this case the previous talents